-In this section, we start with a review of the geometric interpretation of multilayer systems mappings as well as the basic autoencoder that provide a geometric underpinning for the \emph{Information Plane} (IP) quantification.
+In this section, we start with a review of the geometric interpretation of multilayer system mappings as well as the basic autoencoder that provides a geometric underpinning for the IP quantification.
+The geometric interpretation describes the basic operation of pairwise layer projections, which agrees with the pairwise mutual information in IP, hinting that we are effectively quantifying the role of projections using information theoretic quantities and opening the ``black box".
 After that, we give a brief introduction to Renyi's entropy and its associated matrix functional defined on the normalized eigenspectrum of the Hermitian matrix of the projected data in reproducing kernel Hilbert spaces (RKHS).
-Finally, we briefly review the related work to the understanding and interpretation of DNNs.
+Finally, we briefly review related works addressing explainability of DNNs.